 Knowing how long it takes to create a piece of jewellery is so important in knowing how much you need to add on to your cost of materials and profit margin.

-From Angie Boothroyd’s book, Setting Up A Successful Jewellery Business, one formula to follow to determine your hourly wage is to take your annual overheads and divide this by your annual profitable making hours (actual hours sat at the bench).
+From Angie Boothroyd's book, Setting Up A Successful Jewellery Business, one formula to follow to determine your hourly wage is to take your annual overheads and divide this by your annual profitable making hours, which means the actual hours sat at the bench.
 This will show the minimum you should be charging for your hourly rate.

-Many pricing models, say to charge 2.5 times your material and packaging costs.
+Many pricing models say to charge 2.5 times your material and packaging costs.
 Then add on your hourly wage, as well as 10% for your overhead and accidental costs.
-If you are selling wholesale, you may need to times your material costs by at least 4 to ensure you don’t lose out on money.
+If you are selling wholesale, you may need to multiply your material costs by at least 4 to ensure you don't lose out on money.

 Also note how long you take doing admin tasks such as paying bills, delivering packages to the post office and answering customer queries.
 You will then be able to see what percentage of your time is spent making and on admin tasks with the business.
 This time should also be accounted for within sales of your jewellery.